What is Shopify Inventory Management and How to fulfill orders on Shopify?

 To put it in simplest terms, fulfillment service refers to when you hire a professional logistic company to warehouse, package, and ship orders on your behalf to customers.
 This is completed by logistic companies from their fulfillment centers.
 Such fulfillment services are ideal for online stores that are unable to deal with the shipping of products (selling in foreign countries) or have outgrown their warehousing and shipping capacities.

 Fortunately, there are various big businesses offering fulfillment services for Shopify stores.
-The most trusted and logical choice would be the Shopify Fulfilment Network that offers national and international fulfillment services to stores.
+The most trusted and logical choice would be the Shopify Fulfilment Network which offers national and international fulfillment services to stores.
 However, there are other fulfillment services as well, offering regional services, and can be chosen by stores targeting specific delivery areas.
 By partnering with an order fulfillment service, Shopify stores actually gain much flexibility and freedom to focus on inventory management and other core business aspects, while their partners take care of the fulfillment needs.

 What is the cost of fulfillment services?